-One of the free things to do in London is visit St. James Park which is the oldest Royal Park located in London.
-The park is surrounded by three iconic London Palaces which are Houses of Parliament, St James Palace and Famous Buckingham Palace.
-The park is full of beautiful trees and walk ways that make it the perfect spot to get away from the busy city life.
+One of the free things to do in London is visiting St. James Park which is the oldest Royal Park located in London.
+The park is surrounded by three iconic London Palaces which are the Houses of Parliament, St James Palace and Famous Buckingham Palace.
+The park is full of beautiful trees and walkways that make it the perfect spot to get away from the busy city life.

 Enjoy the Scenery at the Big Ben

 Another iconic part of London is to visit Big Ben, which nearly every person coming to London will have heard of.
-It is recognised all around the world when people think of London – its definitely at top of their thoughts.
+It is recognised all around the world when people think of London – it’s definitely at top of their thoughts.
 Big Ben is actually the name given to the bell inside the tower which weighs more than 13 tons.
-It was originally called ‘The Great Bell’ before being renamed at the Big Ben.
-At night time when its light up is when it looks the best.
+It was originally called ‘The Great Bell’ before being renamed, Big Ben.
+At night time when it lights up is when it looks the best.

-Although at the moment it is undergoing some renovations to re-glaze and repaint the clock which isn’t expected to be completed until the 2020’s.
+Although at the moment it is undergoing some renovations to re-glaze and repaint the clock which isn’t expected to be completed until the 2020s.
 The bells will be silent until work is completed.
-But don’t let this put you off as around the Big Ben there is beautiful scenery to take in and you can still admire the Big Ben.
+But don’t let this put you off as around Big Ben there is beautiful scenery to take in and you can still admire Big Ben.